Toggle: English / Spanish

 - Red blood cells (which carry oxygen to your tissues)

 - White blood cells (which fight infection)

 - Platelets (which help your blood clot)

-Scarring of the bone marrow means the marrow is not able to make enough blood cells.
-Anemia, bleeding problems, and a higher risk of infections may occur.
+When the bone marrow is scarred, it cannot make enough blood cells.
+Anemia, bleeding problems, and a higher risk for infections may occur.

 As a result, the liver and spleen try to make some of these blood cells.
-This causes these organs to swell, which is called extramedullary hematopoiesis.
+This causes these organs to swell.

 Tests that may be done include:

 Bone marrow or stem cell transplant may improve symptoms, and may cure the disease.
 This treatment is usually considered for younger people.

 Other treatment may involve:

 - Blood transfusions and medicines to correct anemia